Data

 Narrowing

 When you try to convert a larger or more general type to a smaller or more specific type, the conversion is called narrowing.
 Narrowing can cause data lose and have unintended consequences.
-Sometimes the compilers will provide warnings when it sees this happening.
+Sometimes the compilers will provide warnings when it sees this happening, but not always.

 For example, whenever you convert a floating point value to an integer value you have narrowing.
 During this conversion process the numbers after the decimal places are truncated (chopped off).
 This may have unintended results.
 If the compiler spots that you are trying to do this, you will get warning.
 Try compiling the following program and you will get a warning: